-The historical estimate at Diablillos is not being restated as the raised phreatic surface caused by third party drilling may affect the ability to mine some of this mineralisation.
+The historical estimate at Diablillos is not being re-stated as the raised phreatic surface caused by 3rd party drilling may affect the ability to mine some of this mineralisation.

-The historical estimates are in equivalent categories to those used by the JORC and CIM reporting codes.
-However, these estimates did not satisfy either current JORC or CIM/NI 43-101 requirements for the reporting of resources and were considered to be historical resources (see Orocobre ASX/TSX announcement August 2012).
+Footnotes: The historical estimates are in equivalent categories to those used by the JORC and CIM reporting codes.
+However, these estimates did not satisfy either current JORC or CIM/NI 43-101 requirements for the reporting of resources and were considered to be historical resources (see Orocobre ASXTSX announcement August, 2012).

-A qualified person did not do sufficient work to classify the historical estimates as current mineral resources or mineral reserves.
-It is uncertain whether following evaluation and/or further exploration of any of the historical estimates will ever be able to be reported as current estimates in accordance with the JORC code or NI 43-101.
+A qualified person did not do sufficient work to classify the historical estimates as current mineral resources or mineral reserves, and the Company did not treat the historical estimates as current mineral resources or mineral reserves.
+It is uncertain whether following evaluation and/or further exploration any of the historical estimates will ever be able to be reported as current estimates in accordance with the JORC code or NI 43-101.

 There is no new information that impacts on these historical estimates.
-Note that material mined in 2012-2014 is not accounted for as depletion in the figures below, with approximately 35,000 tonnes at Sijes the estimated annual production of mineralised material at the time this information was originally released in 2012.

-Relevant reports from which the below summary of historical estimates is drawn include the following:
+Note that material mined in 2012-2014 is not accounted for as depletion in the figures above, with approximately 35,000 tonnes at Sijes the estimated annual production of mineralised material at the time this information was originally released in 2012.
+Relevant reports from which the above summary of historical estimates is drawn include the following:

-Sijes

-July 1998: Borax Argentina S.A.:

-Environmental and Operational

-Studies, Phase 1, Initial

-Geotechnical Appraisal, Knight

-Piesold Limited, England.
-Includes

-a historical estimates chapter
+Sijes:

-- July 1998: Borax Argentina S.A.: Environmental and Operational Studies, Phase 2, Initial Geotechnical Appraisal, Knight Piesold Limited, England - May 1999: Borax Argentina S.A.: Hydroboracite Project, Raul Gutierrez Solis, August 1999; Borax Argentina S.A.: Sijes, Monte Amarillo 2 Mine.
-Historical Estimation, Mine Design and Planning Report, Knight Piesold Limited, England.
+- July 1998; Borax Argentina S.A.; Environmental and Operational Studies, Phase 1, Initial Geotechnical Appraisal; Knight Piesold Limited, England.
+Includes a Historical estimates Chapter; - July 1998; Borax Argentina S.A.; Environmental and operational Studies, Phase 2; Geotechnical Appraisal; Knight Piesold Limited, England; - May 1999; Borax Argentina S.A.; Hidroboracite Project, Raul Gutierrez Solis; August 1999, Borax Argentina S.A.; Sijes, Monte Amarillo 2 Mine.
+Historical Estimation, Mine Design & Planning Report.
+Knight Piesold Limited, England.

-Ratones
+Ratones:

-The project was acquired by Borax Argentina S.A. circa 1987.
+The project was acquired by Borax Argentina circa 1987.
 The previous owners had conducted an estimate of contained mineralised material.
-This has not been validated by Borax Argentina S.A., which considers the status of this material to be of the Indicated category.
+This has not been validated by Borax Argentina, who consider the status of this material to be of the indicated category.